olivernn/lunr-site/source/guides/customising.html.md

 })
 ```

 Plugin functions have their context set to the index builder, and the builder is also passed as the first argument to the plugin.
 Additional parameters can also be passed to the plugin when using it in an index.
-For example, taking the above plugin and passing it fields to add could look like this:
+For example, taking the above plugin and passing it fields to add to the index could look like this:

 ```javascript
 var parameterisedPlugin = function (builder, fields) {